koudyk/koudyk.github.io/src/content/posts/2025-12-05_analyze-controlled-vocabulary_snowmed-ct/index.md

 ## References

-Change or add to SNOMED CT. (n.d.).
+*Change or add to SNOMED CT*. (n.d.).
 SNOMED International.
 Retrieved November 23, 2025, from [https://www.snomed.org/change-or-add](https://www.snomed.org/change-or-add)

 Chatterjee, A. (2017).
-Controlled Vocabulary (CV).
-In Elements of Information Organization and Dissemination (pp. 151–169).
-Elsevier. [https://doi.org/10.1016/B978-0-08-102025-8.00011-9](https://doi.org/10.1016/B978-0-08-102025-8.00011-9)
+Controlled Vocabulary (CV). *In Elements of Information Organization and Dissemination (pp. 151–169).
+Elsevier*. [https://doi.org/10.1016/B978-0-08-102025-8.00011-9](https://doi.org/10.1016/B978-0-08-102025-8.00011-9)

-Corbucci, L., Monreale, A., Panigutti, C., Natilli, M., Smiraglio, S., & Pedreschi, D. (2023).
-Semantic Enrichment of Explanations of AI Models for Healthcare (pp. 216–229). [https://doi.org/10.1007/978-3-031-45275-8_15](https://doi.org/10.1007/978-3-031-45275-8_15)
+Corbucci, L., Monreale, A., Panigutti, C., Natilli, M., Smiraglio, S., & Pedreschi, D. (2023). *Semantic Enrichment of Explanations of AI Models for Healthcare* (pp. 216–229). [https://doi.org/10.1007/978-3-031-45275-8_15](https://doi.org/10.1007/978-3-031-45275-8_15)

-Our Members. (n.d.).
+*Our Members*. (n.d.).
 SNOMED International.
 Retrieved November 23, 2025, from [https://www.snomed.org/members](https://www.snomed.org/members)

+Precision and recall.
+(2025).
+In *Wikipedia*. [https://en.wikipedia.org/w/index.php?title=Precision_and_recall&oldid=1316777840](https://en.wikipedia.org/w/index.php?title=Precision_and_recall&oldid=1316777840)

 Rossander, A., Lindsköld, L., Ranerup, A., & Karlsson, D. (2021).
-A State-of-the Art Review of SNOMED CT Terminology Binding and Recommendations for Practice and Research.
-Methods of Information in Medicine, 60(Suppl 2), e76–e88. [https://doi.org/10.1055/s-0041-1735167](https://doi.org/10.1055/s-0041-1735167)
+A State-of-the Art Review of SNOMED CT Terminology Binding and Recommendations for Practice and Research. *Methods of Information in Medicine, 60*(Suppl 2), e76–e88. [https://doi.org/10.1055/s-0041-1735167](https://doi.org/10.1055/s-0041-1735167)

-SNOMED CT/ SNOMED CT CA - Accelero. (n.d.).
+*SNOMED CT/ SNOMED CT CA - Accelero.* (n.d.).
 Retrieved November 23, 2025, from [https://accelero.infoway-inforoute.ca/en/standards/terminology-standards/snomed-ct-snomed-ct-ca](https://accelero.infoway-inforoute.ca/en/standards/terminology-standards/snomed-ct-snomed-ct-ca)

-What is SNOMED CT. (n.d.).
+*What is SNOMED CT*. (n.d.).
 SNOMED International.
 Retrieved November 23, 2025, from [https://www.snomed.org/what-is-snomed-ct](https://www.snomed.org/what-is-snomed-ct)

-Why SNOMED isn’t enough for complete clinical documentation | IMO Health. (n.d.). <Https://Www.Imohealth.Com/>.
+*Why SNOMED isn’t enough for complete clinical documentation* (n.d.).
+IMO Health.
 Retrieved December 11, 2025, from [https://www.imohealth.com/resources/why-snomed-isnt-enough-for-complete-clinical-documentation/](https://www.imohealth.com/resources/why-snomed-isnt-enough-for-complete-clinical-documentation/)

 ## Commentary

 <!-- Commentary, as little as two sentences.
 Can be less polished.
 Can be candid -->

-**Version 1: Focus on assignment requirements**
+### Version 1: Focus on assignment requirements

 In my initial draft of this assignment, I included all the required points and only added a brief description at the beginning of what is Neurobagel and the role of this ontology in Neurobagel.

-**Version 2: Presentation to the Neurobagel team**
+### Version 2: Presentation to the Neurobagel team

 My next version was actually a presentation that I prepared for the Neurobagel team.
 In that presentation, I briefly went over what our controlled vocabularies and the benefits of controlled vocabularies versus natural language for finding resources.
 While the Neurobagel team might have understood this difference, other people in my lab were there too, and they don't work with these kinds of problems.
 Here’s the slide I used to briefly summarize the benefits in terms of **precision** and **recall**.
-The figure on the left is from Wikipedia, and I created the figure on the right:
+The figure on the left is from Wikipedia (“Precision and Recall,” 2025), and I created the figure on the right:

 ![](controlled-vs-natural-vocabs_slide.png)